 Spring Branch, TX – During two warm, overcast days in this Hill Country haven, some 90 vehicles (with well over 100 of their factory representatives) and roughly 60 automotive writers converged for riding in – and writing about – all that’s new in trucks, sport utility and crossover vehicles.
-In what is the country’s biggest market for trucks, and one of the biggest markets for vehicles of all types, the Texas Auto Writers Association’s (TAWA) Truck Rodeo – sponsored by the Steel Market Development Institute – has evolved from a handful of entrants and a couple dozen participants to one of the largest truck-specific gatherings of media and manufacturers in the country.
+In what is the country’s biggest market for trucks, and one of the biggest markets for vehicles of all types, the Texas Auto Writers Association’s (TAWA) Truck Rodeo – sponsored by the Steel Market Development Institute – has evolved from a handful of entrants and a couple dozen participants to one of the largest utility trailer and truck-specific gatherings of media and manufacturers in the country.
 And with the marketing buzz that can be built on a win, those OEMs hoping to claim the Truck of Texas prize leave absolutely nothing to chance.

 The first Texas Truck Rodeo was held in San Antonio (just 30 minutes south of Spring Branch) in the fall of 1993.
 Organized by a handful of autowriters representing papers in San Antonio, Austin and Houston, it might have been called ‘Guys Having Fun’, but the organizers chose ‘Truck Rodeo’ as a more professional representation of what was intended to take place.
 If fading memory serves, the off-road venue was cut out of a South Texas pasture (no word on environmental impact), and Dodge’s all-new Ram was selected as the very first Truck of Texas.